NotPatrik/DTSE_assignment/README.md

 - API
   - I have some experience with handling API requests from school and also from work.
 In python, I have worked with `fastapi` library, so I would use that for implementing endpoints, etc.
   - As for a why, API serves as a base to connect back-end and front-end of an application.
 Using API requests also help with security and overall control of data.
+  - In this assigment we could use API requests in handling the data, pulling the data from the database on the server.